-Clearly the index needs to be derived on a daily basis from the market annuity rates of all of the insurers.
+8.4.6 All of this inefficiency in the immediate annuities market means that defining a suitable index underlying the futures contract is difficult.
+Clearly, the index needs to be derived on a daily basis from the market annuity rates of all of the insurers.
 However, a number of questions need to be asked:

-(i) What weight should be placed on each insurer's rate?
+(1) What weight should be placed on each insurer's rate?
 Greater weight should be given to the most competitive prices, but should the medium and low-ranked insurers be given a low weight or zero weight?

-- (ii) Should these weights change over time?
-The answer is clearly yes: if an insurer decides to move out of the market then its weight should change to reflect this.
-However, should the weights vary in a way that minimises the impact of an individual company deciding to move in or out of the market? - (iii) For an annuity futures contract to be successful, it is important to have a clear picture of who the hedgers are.
+- (2) Should these weights change over time?
+The answer is clearly 'yes'.
+If an insurer decides to move out of the market then its weight should change to reflect this.
+However, should the weights vary in a way which minimises the impact of an individual company deciding to move in or out of the market? - (3) For an annuity futures contract to be successful, it is important to have a clear picture of who the hedgers are.
 Is it individual pension plan members?
 Is it large defined contribution pension plans?
 Is it large final salary pension plans?
-The underlying annuity index then must be designed to cater most accurately for the hedging requirements of this specific group. - (iv) Furthermore, in answering these questions, we would also have to take account of a possible objection: since annuity futures would be primarily driven by interest rate changes, and since these can be hedged using traditional fixed-income instruments, one has to ask why anyone but individual pension-plan members would ever want to use these futures for hedging purposes. - (v) There is also another problem.
-There is no obligation on insurers to reveal their prices, and it may not be in their interest to do so.
-And, if insurers get better in the future at segmenting markets and/or avoiding price disclosure (as seems plausible), then an annuity futures based on available data might be quite uninformative.
+The underlying annuity index then must be designed to cater most accurately for the hedging requirements of this specific group. - (4) Furthermore, in answering these questions, we would also have to take account of a possible objection; since annuity futures would be primarily driven by interest rate changes, and since these can be hedged using traditional fixed-income instruments, one has to ask why anyone but individual pension-plan members would ever want to use these futures for hedging purposes. - (5) There is also another problem.
+There is no obligation on insurers to reveal their prices, and it may not be in their interest so to do.
+Also, if insurers get better in the future at segmenting markets and/or avoiding price disclosure (as seems plausible), then an annuity futures based on available data might be quite uninformative.